 This is a page to applaud local businesses and humans whose mission is to be kind first.
 Let me know if you have more to add please!

-In the meantime here is what I have grown to love/almost tolerate about Chandler:
+Back to Chandler now!
+Here is what I have grown to love/almost tolerate about living here:

 Historic Downtown Chandler, established in 1912, is the coolest place we have!